-Ex-Police Affairs Minister calls for State of Emergency in Osun
+Ex-police affairs minister calls for state of emergency in Osun

 “It is belated for Mr Governor to impose a 24-hour curfew when the deeds have been done.
 What kind of a governor do we have in Ademola Adeleke?
 Not for the timely intervention of Mr President what could have happened in Rivers State would have been unimaginable.
 A stitch in time saves nine.”

-Legit.ng earlier reported that President Tinubu declared a state of emergency in Rivers State.
-Tinubu made the proclamation during a nationwide broadcast on Tuesday, March 18.
+Legit.ng earlier reported that Tinubu declared a state of emergency in Rivers state during a nationwide broadcast on Tuesday, March 18, 2025.

-The Nigerian president also suspended Governor Sim Fubara, his deputy, and the Rivers State House of Assembly for six months.
+The Nigerian president also suspended Governor Sim Fubara, his deputy, and the Rivers State House of Assembly for six months during his declaration.

 Section 305 of the 1999 Constitution interprets a state of emergency as a situation of national danger or disaster in which a government suspends normal constitutional procedures to regain control.

-Legit.ng also reported that Nobel Prize winner, Wole Soyinka, condemned President Tinubu's decision to declare a state of emergency in Rivers state.
+Legit.ng also reported that Nobel Prize winner, Wole Soyinka condemned Tinubu's decision to declare a state of emergency in Rivers state.

-Soyinka faulted President Tinubu's decision to suspend Governor Sim Fubara, his deputy, and the Rivers State House of Assembly.
+Soyinka faulted the Nigerian President's decision to suspend Governor Sim Fubara, his deputy, and the Rivers State House of Assembly.

-The 90-year-old described President Tinubu's decision as over-excessive during a trending interview over the weekend.
+The 90-year-old described President Tinubu's state of emergency declaration as over-excessive in a trending interview over the weekend.

 Fubara’s aide gives fresh update on suspended governor

-Meanwhile, Legit.ng reported that the Chief Press Secretary to the suspended Governor Fubara reacted to social media reports about the embattled governor.
+Meanwhile, Legit.ng reported that the spokesman for suspended Governor Fubara reacted to recent social media reports.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!